Cooked with onions, garlic, lemon, and olives and seasoned with bold North African spices, this Moroccan chicken is incredibly flavorful.

 - 2 tablespoons olive oil

-- 1 yellow onion sliced
+- 1 yellow onion - sliced

-- 1 tablespoon garlic minced
+- 1 tablespoon garlic - minced

-- 1 teaspoon fresh ginger root minced
+- 1 teaspoon fresh ginger root - minced

 - 1 cup chicken broth

-- 1 lemon thinly sliced
+- 1 lemon - thinly sliced

-- ½ cup green olives pitted
+- ½ cup green olives - pitted

-- 2 tablespoons cilantro chopped
+- 2 tablespoons cilantro - chopped

 Instructions

 - Season both sides of the chicken pieces with salt and pepper.
-Heat the oil in a large heavy-bottomed deep skillet or Dutch oven over medium-high heat until shimmering.
+Heat the oil in a large, heavy-bottomed deep skillet or Dutch oven over medium-high heat until shimmering.

 - Add the chicken pieces, skin side down, in a single layer (work in batches if necessary).
 Cook them until golden brown, about 5 minutes.
 Flip the chicken pieces over and brown the other side for about 3 more minutes.
-If the pan gets too hot, reduce the heat to medium.
+If the pan becomes too hot, reduce the heat to medium.
 Transfer the chicken to a plate and set it aside.

 - Reduce the heat to medium.
-Add the onion slices and cook, stirring occasionally, until golden brown, about 5 minutes.
+Add the onion slices and cook, stirring occasionally, until golden brown, for about 5 minutes.
 If the pan becomes too dry, add 1-2 tablespoons of water.

 - Add the minced garlic, ginger, and spice mix.
 Cook, stirring, until fragrant, about 30 seconds.

-- Stir in the broth, scraping the bottom of the pan with a wooden spoon to loosen any browned bits.
-Add the chicken back in, skin side up.
+- Add the chicken back in, skin side up.
 Nestle the lemon slices and olives around the chicken pieces.
-Bring back to a steady simmer.
+Bring the mixture back to a steady simmer.

-- Reduce the heat to medium-low, cover, and simmer until the chicken is cooked through, 20-30 minutes.
-Garnish with cilantro and serve.
+- Reduce the heat to medium-low, cover, and simmer until the chicken is cooked through, for 20-30 minutes.

 Notes